jendives2000/PCC_exercices_11_1_to_11_2/README.md

 ## Test Files Location is Important

 After I setup my folder structure, **where my test file would not be located in the functions folder from which they will be calling these functions**, I encountered an error.
-And this is was probably my first mistake in this project.
+And this was probably my first mistake in this project.
 The book did not mention such a thing and I was lucky to having figured it out on my own pretty quickly.

 Just like I hinted it here, **test files should be together with the function files that they need to call**.